-In his famous sermon “Sinners in the Hands of an Angry God,” Jonathan Edwards likened it to a river of wrath that is flowing from the throne of God down from heaven.
-At this moment, that river of wrath is being dammed up by the mercy of God.
-God is giving opportunity to sinners to repent of their sins, to repent of their stubbornness, and turn to the Lord Jesus Christ in saving faith.
-But this whole time, the dam of mercy is holding back the surging, rising river of divine wrath.
-The river is building and increasing, and the pressure upon the dam is growing exponentially by the moment.
-When this dam of mercy is withdrawn, a tsunami of wrath will be unleashed upon the sinner.
-He will be swept into the bowels of hell and will be under oceans of wrath throughout all eternity.
+In his famous sermon “Sinners in the Hands of an Angry God,” Jonathan Edwards likened the wrath of God to a rising river that is flowing down from the throne of God in heaven upon sinners.
+At this moment, this river of divine wrath is being dammed up and held back by the mercy of God.
+God is giving opportunity to sinners to repent of their sins, to turn from their stubbornness and turn to the Lord Jesus Christ.
+At this present time, the dam of divine mercy is holding back the surging, rising river of divine wrath.
+This river is ever building and always increasing, and the growing pressure upon the dam is rising exponentially.
+When this dam of mercy is withdrawn, an overwhelming tsunami of fierce wrath will be unleashed upon the sinner.
+Unconverted souls will be swept into the bowels of hell and will be submerged under the depths of divine wrath throughout all eternity.

 II.
 The Revelation of Divine Wrath (1:18b)

-This is exactly where a major portion of America is.
-Many people are making the most insane decisions, and we think, “How in the world could you possibly have come up with that decision?”
-This passage explains how such insanity occurs.
-This present wrath is abandonment wrath.
-It is God turning a people over to go their own way.
-When God gives you over, you keep making decisions that take you further away, and further away, and further away from God.
+In this present hour, this is where a major portion of America is.
+Many people are making insane decisions that go against what is right.
+We think, “How in the world could anyone possibly have come up with that position?”
+This passage in Romans explains how such moral insanity occurs.
+It is God turning a people over to their own iniquities.
+When God gives a person over to their sins, they continue making insane decisions that take them further away from any hope in God.

 III.
 The Reasons for Divine Wrath (1:18c)

-There is a distinction that Paul makes between ungodliness and unrighteousness.
-He is not being redundant and the order of the two words is very important.
-Words always mean something specific to Paul when he writes.
-As this brilliant intellect writes under the inspiration of the Holy Spirit, Paul first addresses God’s holy hatred of ungodliness before he moves to unrighteousness.
-Ungodliness is man’s unbelief directed towards God.
-Unrighteousness is his unbelief directed towards man.
-Ungodliness is vertical, while unrighteousness is horizontal.
+Notice that Paul does not say that the wrath of God is revealed against merely some ungodliness.
+Nor that it is shown against most ungodliness.
+Neither is it represented against some of ungodliness.
+Rather, this text says it is revealed against all ungodliness and all unrighteousness of men.
+An intentional distinction is made by Paul between “ungodliness” and “unrighteousness.”
+The apostle is not being redundant with his words.
+Further, the order of these two words is very important.
+Words always mean something to Paul.
+As this brilliant intellect writes, under the inspiration of the Holy Spirit, he addresses God’s holy hatred against “ungodliness” before he moves to “unrighteousness.”
+“Ungodliness” is man’s perennial unbelief that is directed towards God and His gospel.
+“Unrighteousness” is his resulting rebellion directed towards man.
+“Ungodliness” is vertical, while “unrighteousness” is horizontal.